CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ### Variables and operators

-Python is an implicitly typed language (i.e. you don’t have to declare variables), case sensitive (i.e. Barcelona and BARCELONA are two different variables) and object-oriented (i.e. everything is an object).
+Python is an implicitly typed language (i.e., you do not have to declare variables), case sensitive (i.e., Barcelona and BARCELONA are two different variables) and object-oriented (i.e., everything is an object).
 Help in Python is always available within the interpreter.
 Type *help()* for interactive help, or *help(object)* to get help about object.
 If you want to know how an object works, all you have to do is call *help(\<object\>)* Another useful command is *dir()*, which shows you all the object’s methods:

 ```